Pooh97/sht/README.md

 # sht
-That's our desperate try to program some stuff in R
+That's our desperate try to code some stuff in R